p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Customer Group**: Each customer is represented as a top-level Keycloak group (e.g., `/IKEA`).
 This group acts as the root for all of the customer's data and users.
 - **Tenant Group**: Each tenant within a customer is a subgroup under the customer group (e.g., `/IKEA/TenantA`).
 This provides tenant-level isolation and scoping.
-- **Functional Subgroups**: Subgroups under a tenant group represent functional areas, teams, or departments (e.g., `/IKEA/TenantA/Logistics`).
 - **Admin Groups**: For each group that requires delegated administration, an admin subgroup is created (e.g., `/IKEA/TenantA/usermanagement-admins`).
 Membership in this group grants admin rights scoped to the parent group and its descendants.
-- **Group Attributes**: Keycloak group attributes are used to mark the type and metadata of each group (e.g., `isCustomer`, `isTenant`, `adminGroup`, `functionalArea`).
+- **Group Attributes**: Keycloak group attributes are used to mark the type and metadata of each group (e.g., `isCustomer`, `isTenant`, `adminGroup`).
 These attributes enable filtering, authorization, and UI logic.

+> **Note:** For now, functional groups (such as teams or departments) are not modeled as subgroups.
+Instead, permissions are modeled in a clear and uniform way using either groups or roles, as described below.

 **Summary Table:**